CodingWonders/WIM-Explorer/README.md

 ![Product](./res/product.png)

-While it is included with DISMTools (in the future), you can also use it as a standalone program.
+While it is included with DISMTools (after installation with a setup script), you can also use it as a standalone program.

-> [!IMPORTANT]
-> This tool is in development stages, and will be included with DT as soon as it's stable and complete

 ## Usage